Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

 - Difficulty of access: Properties with multiple floors or hard-to-reach areas will need more time and effort to clean.

-- Amount of dirt on windows: Depending on how often the customer is getting their windows cleaned, you might be in for a big effort if there’s a large amount of dirt to deal with.
+- Amount of dirt on windows: Depending on how often the customer has their windows cleaned, you might be in for a big effort if there’s a large amount of dirt to deal with.

 Material costs